RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Highlights/2025-12-22_Christmas_Carol_Blunt_to_World_Cult_Leader.md

 A cult to creative fiction storytelling author.
 A religion prophet.
 A leader in USA that a community hangs on every word.

+ToDo: add more.
+This is a "petri dish" story, emphasizes throughout the show to the audience.
+Carol doesn't know of the petri dishes.
+Another way to describe a "petri dish" story is "sandboxed" story in video games. https://en.wikipedia.org/wiki/Sandbox_game "Albuquerque (ABQ) soil is typically sandy, alkaline, and low in organic matter".
+People aren't getting the scope of Kepler life on other planets.
+REFERNCE: "Oats Studios - Volume 1 - God: Serengeti" https://www.youtube.com/watch?v=Q1_HfhtB5eo /\ "Oats Studios - God: City" https://www.youtube.com/watch?v=w4AGocVq7-w - again, Carol does not have what we see from above (like in the Oats Studios, we see from above) the petri dish emphasis to *the audience* to look above / look beyond Kepler.
+To Christmas day power that Vince Gilligan can choose and pick with his extreme power and charm of streaming venues.
+His Breaking Bad and Saul street cred to turn an audience.
+Vince Gilligan's petri dish campaign is not for Carol to see, she is inside the sandbox of Oats Studio Volumes.
+We, The People, the audience are having our head turned to the petri dish perspective https://en.wikipedia.org/wiki/Distracted_boyfriend - Vince Gilligan has that power to control the marketing / the show dates / the February 15, 2025 lecture about the **cesspool of social media**.
+You cultivate diseases of a cesspool in a petri dish.

+&nbsp;

+&nbsp;

 &nbsp;

 &nbsp;